 My recommendations for the reorganization proposals are described below.
-In accordance with University Regulation 2-13, final recommendations will be provided to the Board of Trustees within a maximum period of 120 days of when the review process begins, which was July 19.
-Our goal is to have the final proposals submitted to the Board of Trustees on approximately November 1.
-Pending your review and approval, we plan to make our recommendations available to the UW community (including Faculty Senate, Staff Senate, and ASUW) by approximately October 15.
-We will submit the proposals to the Board of Trustees on approximately November 17-19 Board meeting.
+In accordance with University Regulation 2-13, final recommendations must be provided to the Board of Trustees within a maximum period of 120 days of when the review process begins, which was July 19, 2021.
+If you concur with my recommendations, I ask that you forward them to the Board of Trustees for consideration and action at the November 17-19 Board meeting.